-There is a demand in the Beachlands/Howick area of 8,210 dwellings in the medium growth scenario (2023-2033) and a demand of 12,830 dwellings in a high growth scenario (2023-2033) See attached Property Economics Memo.
+- increase the supply of housing Yes 2700 new dwellings - address housing needs Yes there is a demand in the Beachlands/Howick area of 8,210 dwellings in the medium growth scenario (2023-2033) and a demand of 12,830 dwellings in a high growth scenario (2023-2033) See attached Property Economics Memo.
 The application providing for the development of Beachlands South will significantly contribute to enabling some of this housing capacity shortfall to be met.
-Different housing needs will be addressed by undertaking development of housing of different typologies and densities (enabled by way of Terraced House and Apartment Building; Residential - Mixed Housing Urban; and Business - Mixed Use zones).
+Different housing needs will be addressed by undertaking development of housing of different typologies and densities (enabled by way of Terraced House and Apartment Building; Residential Mixed Housing Urban; and Business Mixed Use zones). - contribute to a well-functioning urban environment Yes Please explain your answer here

-The project will contribute to a well functioning urban environment.
 The decision on the underlying zoning (Plan Change 88) found that: